MrgnCpn/Java-5-SafetyNetAlerts/README.md

 2. Run `mvn clean site` to generate tests, coverage, and report site
 3. Change server port in /src/main/resources/application.properties (Default : server.port=8080)
 **WARNING : if you change server port and use the POSTMAN import file you must change every API urls**
-4. Import in POSTMAN the import file :
+4. Import in POSTMAN the import file : /PostmanImportFile
-5.
+5. Run app : `$ ./mvnw spring-boot:run`

 ## Running App